Maria de Lourdes Pintasilgo: Legacy

-Maria de Lourdes Pintasilgo was a student at Instituto Superior Técnico (IST), one of the most prestigious Engineering faculties in Portugal.
+Maria de Lourdes Pintasilgo was a student at Instituto Superior Técnico (IST), a university in Portugal.
 Since 2016, IST promotes the Maria de Lourdes Pintasilgo Award aiming to recognize and reward annually two women that graduated at IST, as a way to promote the gender balance policy at IST as well as recognize the crucial role that women have in all fields of Engineering.